UNIVERSITY OF SZEGED

 Third Language Acquisition (T. Balla) OR

-Translation studies (Lesznyák)
+Translation studies (Lesznyák) OR

 2. Optional requirements (a total of 40 credits, 20 of them to be completed in semesters 1–4 and 20 in semesters 5–8, to be fulfilled in any combination of the five categories of requirements below)